-- password protections are frequently not used on mobile phones – which was also the case with CHCS
+- password protections are not frequently used – particularly on mobile phones – which was also the case with CHCS

-- perhaps of all devices, smartphones tend to be misplaced, lost, and stolen more easily – making protections all the more necessary
+- due to their size, mobile devices tend to be misplaced, lost, and stolen more easily than larger computers, making protections all the more necessary

-- physicians as well as business associates often forget about encrypting their emails
+- physicians, as well as business associates, often forget about the necessity of encrypting their emails

 Securing Mobile Devices